HabitatFramework/UserGuide/functions/functions.rst

 	* Tick the 'Selected only' checkbox to export **only** the selected features or clear the checkbox to export **all** of the features in the active GIS layer as required.

 	.. note::
-		If a filter is active based on the features selected in the active GIS layer then the 'Selected only' checkbox is automatically ticked and the number of selected GIS features is shown (as seen in :ref:`figED`).
+		If a filter is active based on the features selected in the active GIS layer then the 'Selected only' checkbox is automatically ticked and the number of selected GIS features is shown (as seen in :ref:`figFED`).
 Only the selected INCIDs and associated GIS features will be exported.
 Untick this checkbox to export all records.
 For details on how to filter records see :ref:`filter_by_attributes`.

 	* Click :guilabel:`Ok` to start the export.
 Select a destination folder and suitable file name for the new GIS layer when prompted.
 	* A pop-up message will appear informing when the export has completed and prompting if the new GIS layer should be loaded into the active GIS document/workspace.